 It is generally recommended that you maintain a 95°F temperature.
 This is for the first week following hatching.
 Then, slowly adapt to the temperature outdoors.
 You can lower it to 5°F every week until it reaches 70ºF.

-How do you measure the temperature?
-It’s simple.
-Take it directly beneath the heat source at the height of your pets’ backs.
+To measure the temperature, simply check it directly beneath the heat source at the height of your chickens’ backs.

 Keep in mind that you don’t have to heat the cage uniformly.
 Your chickens can regulate their body temperature.
 They can reposition themselves about the heat source as necessary.